vempr/libsim/README.md

 # libsim

 is a web-based novel collection platform.
 Use libsim to save entries between friends and exchange your favorite novels through the built-in chat!
 Create custom collections and organize your works, as well as your friends' works.
+You can view the app demo on [YouTube](https://youtu.be/WjaajDIBPUA).

 This application was built with Laravel, Inertia and React from Laravel's React Starter Kit.
 I used [Laravel Reverb](https://reverb.laravel.com/) for real-time chat/notifications and [Render](https://www.render.com) to deploy libsim.